 It would be my pleasure to help you acquire your AR-15 dream rifle.
 Send me an email with any questions and describe what style of rifle that you have in mind.
 Use the website "build form" to let me know your particular preferences for each component.
-For those of you on a smaller budget, I can help you put together a basic AR-15 carbine style rifle for less than six-hundred dollars.
+For those of you on a smaller budget, I can help you put together a basic AR-15 carbine style rifle for less than seven-hundred dollars.
 This would be a complete rifle ready to shoot, including the front and rear sights and a loaded 30-round magazine.
-That's about as economical as it gets for a new quality built rifle.
+That's about as economical as it gets for a new quality built rifle today.
 If you would rather talk on the phone call me at 770 312 5623.
 It does not matter if you are new to firearms or have never been around firearms, I am happy to discuss your rifle combination, give you a quote, answer any questions, or give advice.
 I also work on, refurbish, and build old military firearms.
 Let me know if you have any old military firearms that need attention or you want to sell or trade them.

 770 312 5623 (voice phone only, no text messages)